-In the past, cryotherapy for prostate cancer was associated with significantly higher levels of long-term side effects than were other prostate cancer treatments.
+In the past, cryotherapy for prostate cancer was associated with more long-term side effects than were other prostate cancer treatments.
 Advances in technology have reduced these side effects.
-Many men, however, still experience long-term sexual dysfunction following cryotherapy for prostate cancer.
+But long-term sexual dysfunction is still a concern with this treatment.

 Products & Services